biocommando/destination-underworld/dataloss/editor/scripting_readme.md

 # Preprocessing

 - `{#..#}` = execute javascript and replace the snippet with the returned string or list of strings (=lines).
+  - Instead of returning the replacement code, the script can set a special `output` variable instead
 - `ms(..)` = calculate boss timer value for amount of milliseconds

 Preprocessing is run in this order so you can use {# .. #} inside ms( .. )